numoonchld/numoonchld.github.io/_posts/2019-06-27-networking-foundations.md

 - go to `localhost:8080` on your local machine's browser
     - verify the apache home page loads

+- for Vagrant box web-servers, the network type in Virtual Box settings for the said Vagrant Box might need to be changed to 'Bridged Adapter'

 ##### further apache configurations:

 - WSGI: Web Server Gateway Interface